-Jake is diligent and well-regarded junior practising in criminal defence and family law.
+Jake is a diligent and well-regarded junior practising in criminal defence and family law.
 Jake joined Chambers following the successful completion of his pupillage, during which time he established a strong common law practice.
 He is commended by professional and lay clients alike for his conscientious, detail-oriented and focussed advocacy and for the proactive attitude with which he engages his cases.

 Jake worked as a paralegal at a Band 1 criminal law firm, where he gained experience in preparing for criminal proceedings, drafting legal documents (including POCA statements and defence statements) and in litigation generally.
 During this time, Jake also became an Accredited Police Station Representative.